-Note:
+Note

 Management believes that it is currently not practicable to provide disclosure of assets by geographical location, as meaningful segregation of the available information is onerous.
-Refer note 33 on Financial risk management for information on revenue from major customers.
+Refer note 32 on Financial risk management for information on revenue from major customers.

-Total expenditure incurred on Corporate Social Responsibility (CSR) activities during the quarter and nine months ended December 31, 2021 is Rs 48 and Rs 87 respectively (during the quarter and nine months ended December 31, 2020 is Rs 14 and Rs 80 respectively).
+38 Total expenditure incurred on Corporate Social Responsibility (CSR) activities during the quarter ended June 30, 2021 is Rs 38 (during the quarter ended June 30, 2020 is Rs 66).
 The Company's CSR activities primarily focuses on programs that benefit the differently abled, promote education and create sustainable livelihood opportunities.
-Refer Note 35 for details of related party transactions.
+Refer Note 34 for details of related party transactions.
 The Company believes that the other disclosures pertaining to CSR, as prescribed by amended Schedule III of the Companies Act, 2013 are relevant for annual financial statements.
 Accordingly, the Company will consider these disclosures in its consolidated annual financial statements.